Legend of a Cowgirl: Commercial performance

 In the United States, the song peaked at number 36 on the Billboard Hot 100 and spent a total of 20 weeks on the chart.
 It remained Coppola's sole appearance on the Hot 100 until 2001, when she re-appeared alongside fellow one-hit wonders the Baha Men with "You All Dat," which achieved a peak of number 94 on the chart.
-The song also peaked within the top 40 on the Billboard Mainstream Top 40, where it reached number 21 and spent 14 weeks on the chart, and the Adult Top 40, where it peaked at number 24 and spent 20 weeks on the chart.
-The single peaked at number 41 both on the US Hot Singles Sales chart and the Radio Songs chart, spending 16 and 13 weeks on the charts, respectively.
+The song also peaked within the top 40 on the Billboard Top 40/Mainstream chart, where it reached number 21 and spent 14 weeks on the chart, and the Adult Top 40, where it peaked at number 24 and spent 20 weeks on the chart.
+The single peaked at number 41 both on the US Hot Singles Sales chart and the Hot 100 Airplay chart, spending 16 and 13 weeks on the charts, respectively.

 The song also charted throughout Europe.
 In the United Kingdom, the song debuted on the UK Singles Chart dated February 28, 1998, at its peak of number 32.
 It fell to number 47 the following week, and spent a total of three consecutive weeks on the chart; it remains her only UK chart entry.
 In the Netherlands, the song debuted at number 80 on the singles chart dated January 31, 1998, and eventually peaked at number 65, spending one week at its peak and a total of eight weeks in the top 100.
 On the German Singles Chart, the song debuted at number 99 on the chart dated March 16, 1998, and eventually achieved a peak of 94, spending a total of five weeks on the chart.
 On Belgium's Ultratop (Flanders) singles chart, the song debuted at number 50 on the chart dated February 28, 1998, and fell off the following week.
 The song also charted in New Zealand, where it peaked at number 20 and spent nine weeks on the chart.

 In Oceania, the song likewise appeared on the charts.
 The song was successful in New Zealand, debuting at number 43 on the New Zealand Singles chart dated February 1, 1998, and peaking at number 20, spending a total of 9 weeks in the top 50.
 On the Australia Singles Chart, the song peaked at number 55.
 The single placed at number 76 on Australia's Triple J Hottest 100 songs of 1997, making Coppola one of only four solo female artists to appear on the listing that year.

 "Legend of a Cowgirl" remains Coppola's only charting solo song in every country except Australia (where follow-up "I'm a Tree" peaked at number 201), effectively rendering Coppola a one-hit wonder.
 However, Coppola achieved some success in 2008 with programmer Adam Pallin, as the pop/R&B duo Little Jackie, whose single "The World Should Revolve Around Me" was a top 40 hit in the United Kingdom and Ireland.

-Track listing

-Credits
+Personnel

-Credits are adapted from the Chupacabra booklet and AllMusic.
+Personnel are adapted from the Chupacabra booklet and AllMusic.